Low-code platform guide

 - Rapid application development for web and mobile apps.
 With user-friendly drag-and-drop editors, it’s easy to build inventive apps that quickly connect to the cloud.

 - Business process automation within workflows.
-In creating and customising workflows from scratch with user-friendly components, low-code platforms help import data and existing workflows.
+In creating and customizing workflows from scratch with user-friendly components, low-code platforms help import data and existing workflows.

 - Customer relationship management within apps.
 Low-code platforms manage customer relationships through customer service requests and cases, as well as automating business processes.
 Your team can build a self-service portal and online stores for your customers and produce custom reports from the data captured throughout those sales.